 John Carpenter Presents Storm Kids: HYPERBREED official trailer:

 Hyperbreed- as the name suggests is a comic centered on human animal hybrid species, who are the protagonists here.
-We have three of them, one guy (Byrr) that reminds me of Beast from X-Men, lizard lady (Cammo) like the Argonian reptilian race from The Elder Scrolls, and a Fox lady (Fext).
+We have three of them, one guy (Byrr) that reminds me of Beast from X-Men, lizard guy (Cammo) like the Argonian reptilian race from The Elder Scrolls, and a Fox lady (Fext).
 The first issue focuses on them transporting valuable thing in a spaceship to but they get attacked by creepy space pirates…

 As the comic starts, we see the protagonists playing a card game, and we see the mention of lady luck which is a nice theme that consistently stays throughout the comic, till the last page.
 The game is interrupted as the spaceship is surrounded by aliens that attack with a substance that can destroy the ship like a fungus, and there’s a threat of getting the aliens on the ship as they eye the valuable cargo aboard.
 The struggle, and fight for survival is the key feature of the first issue.